 Scientists have been struggling to explain all this data and here is their best current theory: That there is a tremendous amount of matter (stars, planets and so forth) and energy (cosmic rays, microwaves, all that stuff) in the universe, much more than we can see.
 In particular, there’s five times as much “dark matter” (matter that we can’t see) as all the mass in the stars and galaxies that we observe.
 Moreover, there’s several times as much “dark energy” as “dark matter.”
 [Dark energy is postulated to help explain the expansion of the universe but at this point is just a theoretical construct, not something we can directly measure.]
 So together, dark matter and dark energy are the Godzillas of the Universe.

-“Space and Astronomy Expert” Thomas offers a succinct summary:
+“Space and Astronomy Expert” Thomas (no longer online, alas) offered a succinct summary:

 The universe is flying apart, while some parts are gathered together in tighter lumps [than] gravity would allow.
 Dark matter and energy may be the reasons.
 The universe is flying apart as if more energy was available.
 Each galaxy though seems to be tighter than it should be, as if there was extra matter creating extra gravity.